Alelsito/react-nasa-apod/README.md

 4. In the third section you will visualize a date input, without introducing any date, you will se the last section of the page, wich contains the name of the NASA Astronomy Picture of the Day (*current date*), the image of it, the photographer's name and the description.

-    - If you introduce any other date, the last section will be refresh with the corresponding info of the NASA Astronomy Picture of the Day of it.
+    - If you introduce any other date, the last section will be refresh with the corresponding info of the NASA Astronomy Picture of the Day of it
     * The selection is restricted from today (current date) backwards (previous dates)

 ### Screenshot